 Host: Yes.
 It comes in little small mozzarella balls and I noticed that.
 So, when you cook your Italian food, what is your favorite thing to cook?

-Maria: Well, I love to do, I have to say pasta, pizza and risotto I think are my favourite things.
+Maria: Well, I love to do, I have to say pasta, pizza and risotto I think are my favorite things.
 And they’re actually really healthy dishes and you can even make them healthy.
 You know, again as I said, people think that they have to eat these gigantic bowls of pasta and you don’t.
-It’s just a small dish and you can make them healthier by adding like fresh vegetables to your pasta dish.
+It’s just a small dish and you can make them healthier by adding fresh vegetables to your pasta dish.
 You know, add fresh vegetables so you make the quantity more, the fresh vegetables fill you up more.
 You know, sautee some spinach with a little bit of garlic and olive oil.
 Spinach and mushrooms, add that to your pasta with your sauce, add some fresh things.
-Pizza I love but in Italy pizza is really, generally is really thin.
-And a lot of times, I don’t know if you experience this in the restaurant but you can order, for them it’s a single serve pizza and it fits in one big dish but it’s real thin and you’re absolutely right, the mozzarella it’s just like here and there.
-It’s not covering or choking on the mozzarella when you’re eating it like a pizza race do I know here and a little bit of a fresh basil leaf.
+The pizza I love but in Italy pizza is really, generally, it is really thin.
+And a lot of times, I don’t know if you experience this in the restaurant but you can order, for them, it’s a single-serve pizza and it fits in one big dish but it’s real thin and you’re absolutely right, the mozzarella it’s just like here and there.
+It’s not covering or choking on the mozzarella when you’re eating it like a pizza race does I know here and a little bit of a fresh basil leaf.

 Maria: Yes, yes.